KTern/docs/docs/privacy-policy.md

 ### Questions or Suggestions

-If you have questions or concerns about our collection, use, or disclosure of your PI, or if you want to be deleted from our database, or to unsubscribe from receiving all KTern information, please e-mail us at: info@ktern.com.
+If you have questions or concerns about our collection, use, or disclosure of your PI, or if you want to be deleted from our database, or to unsubscribe from receiving all KTern information, please e-mail us at: info@ktern.com<b><a target="_blank" style = "color: #9d0102" >info@ktern.com</a></b>.
 <br>

 ### Testimonials

 KTern posts customer testimonials, which may contain personally identifiable information, on its Website.
 KTern obtains the customer’s consent via email prior to posting the testimonial and to post their name along with their testimonial.
-If you want your testimonial removed please contact us at: info@ktern.com.
+If you want your testimonial removed please contact us at: <b><a target="_blank" style = "color: #9d0102" >info@ktern.com</a></b>.
 <br>

 ### Social media features & Widgets